bedeoan/hotel-template/readmes/bussines.md

 ## All custom information is set in .env but can also be fetched from the backend
 information that is saved in in strapi:
-    room details and images
+- room details and images
-    gallery images
+- gallery images

-For 1 click deployments you can use easy panel
+## For 1 click deployments you can use easy panel
+- link for custom recepie comming soon..